-Medical Device Design and Entrepreneurship: One-Year MS in Bioengineering
+Medical Device Design and Entrepreneurship

 The master of science (MS) in bioengineering requires 30 credit hours of coursework, including three to six credit hours of a master’s project or thesis.
 For those students with a bachelor of science in bioengineering from CU Denver, six credits from upper division undergraduate elective courses can count for the undergraduate and MS degrees.

 Summer 2021 (6 credits)

 Applicants to the one-year master of science in bioengineering should meet the following minimum requirements:

 Students may be admitted to the graduate bioengineering program with the provision that, in addition to the required courses, they take any missing courses at CU Denver.